koppanyh/RSVPlet/README.md

 - Highlight whatever text you want to read
 - Click the bookmarklet
-- Click the rectangle to pause/play the reader
+- Click the rectangle (or press space on the keyboard) to pause/play the reader
-- Click outside of the rectangle to exit early
+- Click outside of the rectangle (or press escape on the keyboard) to exit early

 If you want to change the speed or colors or anything, simply edit the `settings` dictionary near the beginning of the bookmarklet's URL